 Preparing Your Outline

 Before you begin writing an outline for the essay, make sure you understand the assignment.
 What exactly is the instructor looking for?
-Next up, follow these simple steps:
+Our custom writing service recommends you to follow these simple steps:

 Develop a Topic